-3.3 Prevention and Response
+5.3 Prevention and Response

-Crucial elements in DCA's overall response are prevention and awareness-raising, monitoring and evaluation, and establishing a complaints mechanism/contact person and a response mechanism.
-Where DCA is self-implementing, we will take steps to prevent exploitation and abuse within the communities we work with.
+Crucial elements in DCA's overall response are prevention and awareness-raising, monitoring and evaluation, and establishing a complaints system/contact person and a response mechanism.
+Where DCA is self-implementing, DCA will take steps to prevent exploitation and abuse within the communities it works with.

 The DCA policy should be made known to all DCA staff.
 DCA Managers with personnel responsibility are entrusted with authority to implement and monitor the active use of the policy.
-Furthermore, it is recommended that DCA also raise this issue with partner organisations.
-Additionally, DCA recommends that beneficiary's opinions on prevention of (sexual) exploitation, abuse and/or harassment are sought and incorporated by management into the respective DCA policy.
+Furthermore, it is recommended that DCA also raises this issue with partner organisations.
+Additionally, DCA recommends that the opinions of people supported on prevention of sexual exploitation, abuse and harassment are sought and incorporated by management into the respective DCA policy.

-Roles and areas of responsibility are described in Annex 1 to this policy.
+Roles and areas of responsibility are described in section 5.5 of this policy.

-3.3.1 Awareness-Raising
+5.4 Awareness- Raising